-The PgMP certification is for aspiring program managers that evaluate the certification holder’s skills and theoretical knowledge of the program management concepts.
+The Program Management Professional (PgMP)® certification is for aspiring program managers that evaluate the certification holder’s skills and theoretical knowledge of the program management concepts.
 One can also acquire the application of methods to resolve program challenges and common program challenges.
 The certification also provides a distinct advantage in promotion and employment, as it gives an edge over the non-certified program managers.

 has become a necessity, due to the increase in the difficultly level of the examination.
 One must effectively use tools and other techniques to ease the load of the massive examination course.
 You must craft a rigorous study schedule to enhance your confidence level to deal with the questions asked in the examination.

 , characterizes a program manager’s knowledge and exceptional skills to excel, under an organization.
 The certification also benefits one, to be superior at strategizing and coordinating programs.
 It also provides a distinct advantage in the applicant’s work profile and helps in promotion and salary hike.

 What are the benefits of PgMP® Certification?

 - Project Efficiency

 Once you have undergone the PgMP® Prep and have obtained the prestigious project management credential, you will need to earn additional 60 PDUs (Professional Development Units) every 3 years for the continuation of the PgMP® certification.

 The PgMP® Course is based on PMI’s The Standard for Program Management® – 4th Edition that focuses on: